remuant/Data-Cleansing/README.md

 Mapping of PLZ to Bundesland required data in order to implement the required mapping.

 #### Data set to enable mapping from PLZ to Bundesland:
-* A csv file obtained from this [gist](https://gist.github.com/jbspeakr/4565964) on github was forked for this purpose.
+* A csv file obtained from this [gist](https://gist.github.com/jbspeakr/4565964) on GitHub was forked for this purpose.
 * It contains several features, only two were required here Plz feature and Bundesland.
-* Some data had to be corrected (Schleswig-Holstein had been mispelled) and some missing PLZ data added.
+* Some data had to be corrected (Schleswig-Holstein had been misspelled) and some missing PLZ data added.
-* The forked and updated version used to clean the data can be found [here](https://gist.github.com/remuant/7c8f759ae4581e0bb24c6f83808d29fb).
+* The forked and updated version used to clean the data can be found in a GitHub gist [here](https://gist.github.com/remuant/7c8f759ae4581e0bb24c6f83808d29fb).
- *For convenience, it has also been included in this repository in the resources folder [here](./resources/German-Zip-Codes.csv).
+* For convenience, it has also been included in this repository in the resources folder [here](./resources/German-Zip-Codes.csv).

 A [dictionary](https://www.w3schools.com/python/python_dictionaries.asp) was created using the **PLZ values as the key** and the **Bundesland as the value**.